Kong/docs.konghq.com/app/docs/0.1.1beta-2/getting-started/configuration.md

 **Note**: To avoid runtime errors, we highly recommend that every node in the cluster shares the same configuration.

-By default Kong will look for this file in the Kong directory, but you can also specify your own configuration file at startup time by specifing the `-c` option like:
+By default Kong will look for this file in the Kong directory, but you can also specify your own configuration file at startup time by specifying the `-c` option like:

 ```bash
 kong start -c /path/to/conf.yml